Convection oven: Industrial convection ovens

+Hot air ovens are convection ovens used to sterilize medical equipment.

 Variants

-Another form of a convection oven is called an impingement oven.
-This type of oven is often used to cook pizzas and lightly toast bread in restaurants, but it can also be used for other foods.
-Impingement ovens have a high flow rate of hot air from both above and below the food.
-The air flow is directed onto food that usually passes through the oven on a conveyor belt.
+Another form of convection oven has hot air directed at a high flow rate from above and below food that passes through the oven on a conveyor belt; it is called an impingement oven.
+This cooks, for example, breaded products such as chicken nuggets or breaded chicken portions faster than a fan oven, and yields a crisp surface texture.
+Impinged air also prevents "shadowing" which occurs with infrared radiant heat sources.
+Impingement ovens can achieve a much higher heat transfer than a conventional oven.

-Impingement ovens can achieve a much higher heat transfer than a conventional oven, and fully enclosed models can also use dual magnetrons, like a microwave oven.
-The most notable manufacturer of this type of oven is Turbochef.
-The differences between an impingement oven (with magnetrons) and a convection microwave oven are cost, power consumption, and speed.
+Fully enclosed models can also use dual magnetrons, as used by microwave ovens.
+The most notable manufacturer of this type of oven is TurboChef.
+The differences between an impingement oven with magnetrons and a convection microwave oven are claimed to be cost, power consumption, and speed.
 Impingement ovens are designed to be used in restaurants, where speed is essential and power consumption and cost are less of a concern.

 There are also convection microwave ovens which combine a convection oven with a microwave oven to cook food with the speed of a microwave oven and the browning ability of a convection oven.

-An air fryer is a smaller countertop oven that also circulates hot air through the oven, but an air fryer uses a higher rate of air flow (which for example can be measured in cubic meters per second or liters per second).

 A combi steamer is an oven that combines convection functionality with superheated steam to cook foods even faster and retain more nutrients and moisture.